matloff/fastStat/README.md

 (&#x100; - 1.96 s.e.(&#x100;), &#x100; + 1.96 s.e.(&#x100;))

 We are (approximately) 95% confident that the true population mean is in that interval.
-(Remember. it is the interval that is random, not &mu;)
+(Remember. it is the interval that is random, not &mu;.)

 And things don't stop there.
 Actually, many types of estimators have some kinds of sums within them, and thus have an approximately normal distribution, provided the estimator is a smooth function of those sums.

-(A Taylor series approximation results in a linear function of normal random variable, thus again normal.)
+(*Smooth* here means a smooth curve, no sharp corners, thus having a derivative.
+A Taylor series approximation results in a linear function of normal random variable, thus again normal.)

 Thus approximate CIs can be found for lots of different estimators, notably Maximum Likelihood Estimators and least-squares